IN2-Moist/2Take1-Moist-Script/README.md

   Gives Armour Pickup standard online if story mode on self gives a Modded Armour.

 Give Weapon Pickup railgun
-  Give New RailGun Pickup this will save in their inventory, Until released they can buy ammo via interation menu by selecting buy all ammo.
+  Give New Railgun Pickup this will save in their inventory, Until released they can buy ammo via integration menu by selecting buy all ammo.

 ```